-Per ed code, the superintendent is required to respond in writing to the comments received by the following committees (Parent Advisory Committee and ELPAC or DELAC) However, no comments were made by these two committees that needed a written response.
-The superintendent shared at LCAP public hearing held on June 6, 2022, the feedback provided by the committees and all stakeholders.
-The LCAP was board approved on June 9, 2022.
+Per Education Code, the superintendent is required to respond in writing to the comments received by the following committees (Parent Advisory Committee and ELPAC or DELAC) However, no comments were made by these two committees that needed a written response.
+The superintendent shared at LCAP public hearing held on June 5, 2023, the feedback provided by the committees and all stakeholders.
+The LCAP was board approved on June 8, 2023.